dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     physically/virtually connected social networks
     - site other papers?

+- ~transvaluation of all (cognition or cognitive faculties or skills)~ and of all information

+- simplifying conceptualization of social physics by observing voice communication in video games.
+  - in overwatch & other FPS you can't hear the other team signaling, but if they leverage that, they can anticipate your movements in a way that doesn't expose information to you

+- in this section, use stadium metaphors
+  - people behave differently in the shaded sections than in the hotter sections. this is the transduction of physical forms of energy to social forms of energy.
+  - literally the wave. a GIF of the wave in a stadium.
+  - TODO: add notes from phone

+- add photos of new gender/sexuality spectrums to first part
+  - this is an example of spectral decoherence and hurts the LGBTQ communities because it impairs the brandability of all sexual identities

+- the western conceptualization of the mind is utterly flawed and the materialistic understanding is making americans sick on a massive scale, where the easy, cheap treatment for insurance to cover is medication. (pull this into a separate article?)
+  - the problem is, the chemical imbalance theory in somehwere b/w 20-80% of cases of moderate mental illness causes psychiatrists in particular to treat a totally fallacious cause
+    - because the actual root cause is not treated (*the information attributed to the patient that is distributed among people in their social network*), it's like treating cancer with placebo sugar. medication in many cases does nothing, if not exacerbates mental illness.
+      - this statement will be received controversially, but information has a life of its own in sociophysical networks.
+        - it is difficult/impossible to quanity/assess the
+          information, but therapy can help encourage dialogue
+        - also, it's not healthy for people to assume the problem lies elsewhere... individuals have no control over what other people are thinking.
+        - however, information injected into sociophysical networks literally has a life of its own and once its diffused into people's minds, it is almost certainly there forever or until each social connection decides to overlook it, (which often requires communiction and demonstration of changed habits, etc => to each individual the information has diffused into)
+        - by "information has a life of it's own" i mean these are !@#$'ing probabilistic programs that self-replicate information
+          - usually sophys networks/dynamics are intractibly complex that information overload causes most of your social connections to be so innundated with details relevant to their own life, that they don't necessarily frame their interactions based on problematic information attributed to your identity.
+          - the best way to address these situations is through communication. however, similar to how tweet storms ravage the social media landscape with self-replicating information, so do sophys. information programs
+          - this goes right back to the article that i wrote about chaotic programming, which is a paradigm that describes genetics, human cognition and the dynamics of information in social networks.
+      - if the medical establishment ever gave me the time of day, they would ridicule my arguments here. but this conception of sociphysical vectors for mental illess is irrefutable
+        - *the chemical imbalance theory will be _destroyed_ by computational medicene by 2030* and at that time, the tables will be turned and the truth will be set free: the chemical imbalance theory is only a primary factor in a minority of mental illness.
+        - once people realize what they've paying out their ass for a sham and sedating themselves with (occasionally) useless psychatric medication, they will be furious
+    - ok, given some assumptions that, by 2030:
+      - for approx 20% of patients w/ mild-to-moderate mental illness, comp. medicine will *CONCLUSIVELY, IRREFUTABLY* prove that any amount of medication was inappropriate for these patients (the assumption is that certainly, any meds were wrong, & therefore unnecessarily altered epigenetic expression in the brains of patients, therefore *giving* them mild chemical imbalances)
+      - and assume that, for another 20-60% of other patients w/ mild-to-moderate mental illness, medicine ....
+      -

+- propagation of mental illness
+  - from parents to child (it's really a situation where there is diminished propagation of information to build traits needed for early/adolescent developmental ish.)
+    - so, not actually propagation of the illness, but if it happens, it can result from constrained variety of experience or reduced permeability b/w parent/child
+      - so, it's transmission of habits, etc.
+    -

+#### Information Consensus/Permanence (Matthew 5:18)

+- if sociophysical systems are probabilistic and, thus, non-deterministic, can the perpetuation of information (written or otherwise) be guarenteed?
+  - what level of information is required?

 #### [Radiohead - Lift](https://www.youtube.com/watch?v=QBGaO89cBMI)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QBGaO89cBMI" frameborder="0" allowfullscreen></iframe>

 - there are some things ancient people understood more clearly than we do today.

+### Kantian Categories And Information Diffusion

+- explain kantian categories using analogy of a magician's show

+#### Watching Someone Watch TV

+-

+#### Betting/Bookies Example

+- five people place bets on two separate sporting events
+  - for the first event, all five people meet a single bookie, where they discuss how to handle changes to their bets based on the result of the first event.
+  - they agree to change their bets on the second event based on the results of the first event.
+    - the goal is to spread the losses and winnings among the individuals.
+    - for the 2nd event, each person has their own bookie, but they have already discussed all the possible scenarios in the (game tree) that describes the possible moves that can be made.
+  - the objective however, is not to win money, but to spread the losses and winnings optimally *without communicating* until the five gamblers settle their debts after the 2nd game.

+- this is a scenario where information is ....
+  - lambda calculus, prestructuring composition of categories
+  - the lambda-calc-like structure must cover all the possible variations that the (kantian category representing the could collapse into

 ### [Marathon and Thermopylae](#marathon-and-thermopylae)